juliponti/-introductoryProgramAltimetrik/studyMaterial/text.md

 with this command, the changes that you saved temporarily with git stash will appear again on your code

----

-To move through different commits we use these commands
+### To move through different commits we use these commands:

 > git reset --mixed f52f3da